 First, the foreign tax credit rules of our current system are not fully effective in avoiding double taxation.
 For example, the current rules allocating and apportioning deductions to U.S. and foreign sources, particularly in respect of interest expenses and general and administrative expenses, over-allocate expenses to foreign sources.
 Thus, a consolidated group's interest expense is allocated to U.S. and foreign sources based on the group's U.S. gross assets but, in effect, the net assets of foreign subsidiaries.
 By failing to take into account foreign subsidiary debt and the assets financed with this debt, these rules can result in a double allocation of interest expense to foreign source income, artificially restricting a U.S. company's ability to utilize foreign tax credits.
-Furthermore, the foreign loss recapture rules).
-As a result, a domestic operating loss will reduce a taxpayer's foreign tax credit limitation permanently, with no restoration of the reduced limitation amount when the taxpayer subsequently generates domestic profits.
+Furthermore, the foreign tax credit system lacks domestic loss recapture rules (i.e., rules similar to the Section 904(f) foreign loss recapture rules).
+As a result, a domestic operating loss will reduce a taxpayer's foreign tax credit limitation permanently, with no restoration of the reduced limitation amount when the taxpaver subsequently generates domestic profits.
 These restrictions are exacerbated by the limited carryover rules that apply to foreign tax credits.
-Other problems limit the effectiveness of the foreign tax credit as well.28
+Other problems limit the effectiveness of the foreign tax credit as well.

 In addition, the existing subpart F rules are much broader in scope than analogous "privileged tax" regimes employed by other countries.
 Most significantly, the subpart F rules tax various types of active income, such as foreign base company sales and services income, and payments between related parties that fall outside the narrow scope of the various "same country" exceptions.
-In contrast, analogous foreign regimes generally apply only to passive investment income earned by foreign subsidiaries.29
+In contrast, analogous foreign regimes generally apply only to passive investment income earned by foreign subsidiaries.